two-beards/vscode-theme-builder/README.md

 ## Creating the theme

-You can define values in the `theme.config.js` file (or whatever file you want, if you pass the file name in the build script).
+You can define values in your config file.
 Values will be read from the config file when building the theme.
 For example, if you have a value `"red": "#f00"`, all instances of `{{ red }}` in your theme will be replaced with `#f00`.

 ### Configuration Options